Frederick A. de Armas

-Frederick A. de Armas (born 1945) is a literary scholar, critic and novelist who is Robert O. Anderson Distinguished Service Professor in Humanities at the University of Chicago.
+Frederick A. de Armas (born 1945) is a literary scholar, critic and novelist who has been Robert O. Anderson Distinguished Service Professor in Humanities at the University of Chicago.

 Biography

 Frederick A. de Armas was born in Havana, Cuba on February 9, 1945.
 He attended elementary school at La Salle and when his parents moved to France, he went to boarding school at Le Rosey in Switzerland.

 After his family lost their possessions as a result of the Cuban Revolution, he moved to the United States.
 De Armas holds a Ph.D. in Comparative Literature from the University of North Carolina at Chapel Hill (1969), and has taught at Louisiana State University (1969–1988), Pennsylvania State University (where he was Edwin Erle Sparks Professor of Spanish and Comparative Literature) (1988–2000) and has been a visiting professor at Duke University (1994).

 Since 2000 he has been at the University of Chicago where he was Andrew W. Mellon Distinguished Service Professor in the Departments of Romance Languages and Literatures and Comparative Literature.
-In the fall of 2021 he was given the title of Robert O. Anderson Distinguished Service Professor.
+In the fall of 2021 he was given the title of Robert O. Anderson Distinguished Service Professor, becoming professor emeritus in August, 2024.
 He has served as Chair of Romance Languages and Literatures (2006–2009; 2010–2012).
 In addition he has been vice president and President of the Cervantes Society of America (2003–2009); and President of AISO Asociacion Internacional Siglo de Oro (2015-2017).
+In 2018 he received a doctorate honoris causa from the University of Neuchatel.
+In 2023 he received the Norman Maclean Faculty Award for his teaching and service to the University for over twenty years.